7shi/dante-la-el/Inferno/MT/compare-en.md

 so that it seemed that the air was affrighted at him.
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">48</td><td>
-so that it seemed the air was trembling from it.
+so that it seemed that the air trembled because of it.
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">48</td><td>
 so that it seemed that the air trembled with it.
 </td></tr>
 <tr><td>Bard-1</td><td align="right">48</td><td>
-so that it seemed that the air did not tremble.
+so that it seemed that the air trembled.
 </td></tr>
 <tr><td>Bard-2</td><td align="right">48</td><td>
-So that it seemed that the air trembled.
+so that it seemed that the air trembled from it.
 </td></tr>
 <tr><td>DeepL</td><td align="right">48</td><td>
 So that it seemed as if the air trembled with it.